 One thing’s for sure, my promise to Sam turned out entirely right – whatever happens, there is always a lot of laughter.

 Sorry about the Mess is a UK family and parenting blog based in London, UK.
-Written by Chloe, the blog name refers to the state of our house and also the state of my mind at any given moment!
+Written by Chloe, the blog name generally refers to my state of mind and our cobbled together plans in the early years of unplanned parenthood.
+But given that we have three young children, it also refers to the state of our house at any given moment!

 I am Chloe – writer of Sorry About The Mess and mother to three boys.
-Having grown up in London all my life, we now live in our own little two bed house in South East London.
+Having grown up in London all my life, we have now settled into our own family life in a corner of South East London.
+For five years, we lived with two children in the tiniest two bed cottage – you could almost touch both sides in most of the rooms!
+We recently moved to our first proper family house and are enjoying renovating it from head to toe.

 I love recording our memories through words, photos, and video – I am the documenter of the family.
 Having always worked in photography, my interest in my own photography really exploded when I had children.
 All images on this blog are taken by me (and occasionally Sam).
 People are my passion in photography – I am addicted to the feeling of nailing the right expression, and I love the fun unpredictability of photographing children.